teddimagg/Sails.io/README.md

 # Sails.io
-A multiplayer canvas game set at sea.
+A real time multiplayer game set at sea.
+With a custom built canvas graphics engine nicely integrated into a Socket.io communications web socket.
+In game graphics credits: Daria Yakovleva at ShutterStock

 # Live server